gautambaghel/terraform-google-terraform-cloud-agents/examples/tfc-agent-mig-vm-simple/README.md

-# Example TFC Agent that support Docker Workflows
+# Example Terraform Cloud Agent on Managed Instance Group

 ## Overview

-This example showcases how to use startup scripts to deploy a Terraform Cloud Agent using the `tfc-agent-mig` module.
+This example showcases how to use startup scripts to deploy a Terraform Cloud Agent using the `tfc-agent-mig-vm` module.

-It creates the Terraform Agent pool, registers the agent to that pool and creates a project and an empty workspace with the agent attached using startup/shutdown scripts to install the Terraform Cloud Agent binary, register the agent when it comes online.
+It creates the Terraform Cloud agent pool, registers the agent to that pool and creates a project and an empty workspace with the agent attached using startup/shutdown scripts to install the Terraform Cloud Agent binary, register the agent when it comes online.

 ## Steps to deploy this example

 1. Create terraform.tfvars file with the necessary values.
 The Terraform Cloud agent token you would like to use.
 NOTE: This is a secret and should be marked as sensitive in Terraform Cloud.

     ```tf
     project_id      = "your-project-id"
     tfc_agent_token = "your-tfc-agent-token"
     ```

 1. Create the infrastructure.

     ```sh
-    $ terraform init
+    terraform init
-    $ terraform plan
+    terraform plan
-    $ terraform apply
+    terraform apply
     ```

 1. Your Terraform Cloud Agents should become active at Organization Setting > Security > Agents.